 6th Grade Lesson Plan #4

 The topic of exchange rates is essential to the 6th-grade theme of global trade, making it ideal for your lesson focus.
-You can explain to the kids that exchange rate is the ratio at which you can exchange a country’s currency unit for another country’s currency.
+You can explain to the kids that the exchange rate is the ratio at which you can exchange a country’s currency unit for another country’s currency.
 You can describe different currencies and how they stack up against each other, giving students an idea that money changes value constantly.
 As you go over ancient civilizations in 6th grade, you discuss geography extensively, and you can effortlessly transition into exchange rates.

 You can get into exchange rates in several ways.
 Touching on the idea of world trade, you can connect current learning, especially in social studies, to this topic by: